binaryfunt/git-shell/README.md

     > git-shell -here

-Loads git-shell in the current directory
+Loads git-shell in the current directory.

 To change this behaviour, edit `git-shell-ps.ps1`.
 Do not edit `git-shell.cmd` unless you want to extend it (in which case why not create a fork of this repo).

+    > exit

+Exits the session and returns to the last point before calling `git-shell`

 ## Notes